lambdaclass/cairo_native/docs/execution_walkthrough.md

 ## The Cairo Native runtime

 Sometimes we need to use stuff that would be too complicated or error-prone to implement in MLIR, but that we have readily available from Rust.
-That's when we use the runtime library.

-When using the JIT it'll be automatically linked (if compiled with support for it, which is enabled by default).
-If using the AOT, the `CAIRO_NATIVE_RUNTIME_LIBRARY` environment variable will have to be modified to point to the `libcairo_native_runtime.a` file, which is built and placed in said folder by `make build`.
+When initializing an executor, for each of the variants of the `RuntimeBinding` enum a pointer to a runtime function is created on global.
+Then on execution, it will access the global of the desired function and find its pointer.

 Although it's implemented in Rust, its functions use the C ABI and have Rust's name mangling disabled.
 This means that to the extern observer it's technically